 Reach them by mail at: 4200 Telegraph Road, P.O.
 Box 489, Bloomfield Township, MI 48303-0489 or by phone at the Township offices at 248.433.7700.

-He enjoys serving his community in others ways, recently completing ten years on the Board of Directors for the American Diabetes Association, Michigan and three years on its Executive Committee.
-David currently serves as Board President of the Down Syndrome Guild of Southeast Michigan.
+He enjoys serving his community in other ways.
+He completed ten years as a board member with the American Diabetes Association, Michigan and three years on its Executive Committee.
+David is also the past board president of the Down Syndrome Guild of Southeastern Michigan.
+He is also very involved as a coach with the Miracle League of Michigan.

-He and his wife, Jane, have two sons.
-David is a lifetime resident of Bloomfield Township.
+He and his wife, Jane, have two sons, one a college student and the other a proud Bloomfield Hills Blackhawk.
+David considers himself fortunate to be a lifetime resident of Bloomfield Township.

 Neal J. Barnett was appointed to the Board of Trustees in February 2004 to fill the vacancy created by the death of Jerry Tobias.
 He was elected to the position in November 2004 and reelected in 2008 and 2012.
 Neal was a member and vice-chair of the Bloomfield Township Zoning Board of Appeals (ZBA) and is currently a member of the Planning Commission and the Election Commission.
 He represents the Township on the Executive Committee of the Bloomfield Youth Guidance Board and serves as its Chair.
 He also represents the Township in joint activities with Bloomfield Hills Schools.
 He also serves on the Gilbert Lake Board.
 Neal has served as President of the Oakland Hills Country Club Subdivision Association Board since 2000 and was a member of that Board for eight years.
 He grew up in Bloomfield Township and graduated from Groves High School.
 He has a law degree from Wayne State University Law School, a master's degree in clinical psychology from Oakland University and an undergraduate degree from Michigan State University.
 He is Managing Partner in the law firm of Sills, Charboneau & Barnett, P.C.
 Neal and his wife have three children; twin daughters and a son.

-Bloomfield Township Board of Trustees in September 2011 to
+Michael Schostak was elected to the Bloomfield Township Board of Trustees in November 2016.